-Simply toss the ingredients into a pot, add water, turn on your stove, and watch vibrant, rich, spice-filled scents make your home more than ready to greet your company.
+Simply toss the ingredients into a pot, add water, turn on your stove, and rich, warm, spice-filled scents make your home very inviting!

 Once you have exhausted the obvious things to use as homemade potpourri, then you can try one of these sweet smelling ideas…